 Be sure to include a “call to action,” like an invitation to contact the author, download a white paper, or learn more via a link to your website.
 Also include an “About the Author” boilerplate section, with a photo, at the bottom of each blog post.

-Content marketing is a long term strategy that can be instrumental in supporting a law firm’s business development campaign.
+Content marketing for law firms is a long term strategy that can be instrumental in supporting a law firm’s business development campaign.
 There is no time like the present to either start a new content marketing campaign, or refresh an existing program.